-Like any gradient based optimization procedure, this method has its limitations.
+Similar to other gradient based optimization procedures, this method has its limitations.
 It often stops at a local minimum and results in a suboptimal solution.
 However, the suboptimal solution may still provide an acceptable parameter set.
-The wavelet coefficient truncation is used to reconstruct the images to compare the effect of using wavelet Daub4 and Opt4.
-The actual wavelet coding system design would include, in addition to finding the optimal basis, using different techniques such as the noise shaping bit allocation procedure 6 or hierarchical coding with the estimated local noise sensitivity of the human vision system(HVS) 15 among others.
+The actual wavelet coding system design would include, in addition to finding the optimal basis, using different techniques such as the noise shaping bit allocation procedure [6] or hierarchical coding with the estimated local noise sensitivity of the human vision system(HVS) [15] among others.

-5 CONCLUSIONS
+5. CONCLUSIONS

 This paper has provided a direct approach to construct an image based optimal orthonormal wavelet basis with compact support for image compression.
-The cost functional, an additive information measure, is introduced based on the decomposition entropy of the given image with respect to an initial wavelet basis.
-Using the resulting optimal wavelet basis improves the image compression ratio.
-The gain in compression outweighs the overhead due to implementing the optimal basis.
-The parameterization of the cost functionals described in this paper is helpful; other forms of measures or cost functions may be introduced depending on the contexts of actual problems.
+The cost functional, an additive information measure, is introduced based on the